 How we all like to re-imagine the past eager to belong to imaginary fraternities all the while we are alienated from that past!

 For me, this trip down memory lane is a chapter that’s fast coming to its end.
 I don’t want it to end though as I have so much more to learn.
 My peers would naturally disagree.
-As I look into the fading gaze of my father, this frail old man, over 80 on paper, perhaps a few years younger; most of his generation couldn’t even recollect their exact birthdates (apparently they were all born on Christmas day or on a New Year), he thinks he’s going to be cured of his cancer.
+As I look into the fading gaze of my father, this frail old man, over 80 on paper, perhaps a few years younger; most of his generation couldn’t even recollect their exact birthdates; apparently they were all born on Christmas day or on a New Year, he thinks he’s going to be cured of his cancer.
 I learn something profound about the human spirit that keeps us going even when everything seems to have been lost.
 But none of us is perfect, and even as we experience pain and injustice and turn to the heavens for relief, we go on to hurt others as we extricate ourselves from our ‘former lives’.
 I know now that I was wrong and impetuous when I sought to blame him for his obstinacy to not see things beyond his ‘circle’, after all I’ve had the benefit of ‘insights’ that my British-born generation takes for granted.
-It’s easy doing what society expects of you, following the herd because everyone else is standing in the same queue, the very definition of conventional wisdom and popular fashion until your mind becomes perturbed and you become an outcast.
+It’s easy doing what society expects of you, following the herd because everyone else is standing in the same queue, the very definition of conventional wisdom and popular fashion until your mind becomes perturbed and you walk your own path alone.

 My father came from a different world though.
 He was the young boy who was orphaned at three, lived a shitty life until he was 17 and managed to get his passage paid to the UK.
 His life improved immeasurably despite the toil of hard labour, but he always seemed to be dogged by that previous life, and there were many casualties.

 The fact that I can think about all this as I try to make sense of that timeline, means I’m in a better place to write that second chapter with the help of my peers, if they so choose.
-Who knows, it may be better than the preceding one, but there’s no guarantees that it’ll be better.
+Who knows, it may be better than the preceding one.
+There are no guarantees that it will be better.
 It may be worse.
-Ultimately, it’s up to us to ensure we never forget where we came from even as others are embarrassed about who they are, hiding behind illusory identities and false priorities.
+Ultimately, it’s up to us to ensure we never forget our “roots” even as others are embarrassed about who they are, hiding behind illusory identities and false priorities.
 By knowing our roots and the stories of our parents and grandparents, perhaps we’ll be able to ensure in our own lifetime we don’t repeat the mistakes of the past.

 I guess, ironically, I have my father to thank for that.